 Australian Unity OVHC is designed to meet visa requirements and help you cut down on medical costs Australia-wide.
-It includes cover for doctor and specialist fees, hospital treatment and accommodation, theatre fees, emergency ambulance, and day surgery and procedures.
+Depending on the OVHC policy you take out It may include cover for doctor and specialist fees, hospital treatment and accommodation, theatre fees, emergency ambulance, and day surgery and procedures.

 HCF OVHC includes cover for public and private hospital accommodation, theatre fees, intensive care, government-approved prostheses, physiotherapy and pharmaceuticals related to your admission, doctor and specialist fees, and emergency ambulance.
 A choice of a $0, $500 or $1,000 excess is available.

 nib OVHC has five levels of cover available: Budget, Value Plus, Basic, Mid and Top.
 All policies incorporate ambulance transport, public and private hospital accommodation, repatriation benefit and funeral benefit.
 The Mid and Top policies also include extras such as dental, optical and physio.